What exactly is authoritative parenting? And how can it help you raise a healthy and well-behaved child? Learn more about it right here.

-Neglectful parenting takes the worst traits, with no demands or warmth for their children.
-Meanwhile, authoritative parenting takes the best traits of the other two parenting styles.
+Neglectful parenting combines the worst traits, with no demands or warmth for their children.
+Meanwhile, the characteristics of authoritative parenting take the best traits of the other two parenting styles.

-This style offers the warmth of permissive parenting with the high demands of authoritarian parenting.
-We expect a lot of our kids and will enforce boundaries, but we also give them the resources and support to succeed.
+This style offers the warmth of permissive parenting with the high demands of an authoritarian parenting style.
+We expect a lot from our kids and will enforce boundaries, but also give them the resources and support to succeed.